 Star of Bethlehem

-Early research focussed on what the most likely type of astronomical events would have comprised the sighting ot the Christmas Star.
+Early research focused on what the most likely type of astronomical events that could have accounted for the sighting of the Christmas Star.

 The Star of Bethlehem is also linked to Old Testament prophecies.
 For example, the Book of Numbers, Chapter 24, Verse 17 of the New International Version of the Bible gives:

 I see him, but not now; I behold him, but not near.
 A star will come out of Jacob; a scepter will rise out of Israel.
 He will crush the foreheads of Moab, the skulls of all the sons of Sheth.